andre-brandao/pyprland/Plugins.md

 Swaps the workspaces of every screen in the given direction.

 > [!Note]
-> the behavior can be hard to predict if you have more than 2 monitors, suggestions are welcome.
+> the behavior can be hard to predict if you have more than 2 monitors (depending on your layout).
+> If you use this plugin with many monitors and have some ideas about a convenient configuration, you are welcome ;)

 ### Command